 “If you email any SSP staff that you need immediate help, it is amazing they are there for you in the same day or next and if not they ask someone else to reach out to you!
 Makes being a part of the SSP program feel like there really is a team out there for you making sure you are successful.”

-"It is nice to have someone to meet up with, my peer coach helped me know where to go to get help when I needed it".
+"It is nice to have someone to meet up with, my coach helped me know where to go to get help when I needed it".

-"I would recommend that incoming students work with a peer coach so they can have a connection and resource on campus".
+"I would recommend that incoming students work with a coach so they can have a connection and resource on campus".

-"My peer coach helped me with finding campus resources.
+"My coach helped me with finding campus resources.
 It was helpful to have someone to talk to who understands my point of view".

 “I loved this program (Gearing Up For Success, Pre-orientation program) and felt that it helped my student transition to college life much easier.
 I also liked the way the program built familiarity with SSP staff and also familiarity with the campus and campus life.
 Excellent program!”